AntonioCCosta/fluctuating_potential/README.md

 # fluctuating_potential

-This repository contains the scripts for reproducting the results presented in
+This repository contains the scripts for reproducing the results presented in

 Costa AC, Vergassola M (2023) "Fluctuating landscapes and heavy tails in animal behavior".